nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 10 Customizing the Environment.markdown

     (ii).
 Change the current working directory to the directory named _henry_ in logged in user's home directory.

     (iii).
-Change the current working directory to the immediate previous working directory.
+Change the current working directory to previous working directory.

     (iv).
 Same as (iii).

 ##

-14. A profile file is executed once in a session.
+14. A profile file is executed once in a session, upon login.
 On the other hand the contents of a rc file are executed every time a sub-shell is invoked.

     Commands to initialize environment variables, set aliases, and shell options are set in these files.